spinningtopsofdoom/madison-php-2016/madison_php/generators/01-generators.md

 !SLIDE

+# Eris Generators

+!SLIDE

-## Eris provides generators to create random inputs for tests
+## Generators provide random inputs for tests
 - Composable, you can build a bigger generator from smaller ones
 - Repeatable, a failing input can be repeated
 - Shrinkable, a generated input is shrunk to the smallest failure